 No First Dollar Coverage

 Plan K does not offer “first dollar” coverage like the popular Plan F, but it does offer 50% coverage on most Medicare benefit gaps.
-Comparatively, with a maximum out of pocket expense of $6,700 in 2015, many Medicare Advantage plans have co-payments for hospital inpatient and medical services that exceed Plan K’s out-of-pocket costs.
+Comparatively, with a maximum out of pocket expense of $6,700 in 2019 (if you use in-network providers), many Medicare Advantage plans have co-payments for hospital inpatient and medical services that exceed Plan K’s out-of-pocket costs.

 More benefits of Medigap Plan K vs. Medicare Advantage Plans